Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task II.1.md

 | l10 | ADDI R7, R7, #4    |    |    |    |    |    |    |    |    |    |     | IF  | ID  | EX  | ME  | WB  |     |     |
 | l11 | BNE R4, R7, SEARCH |    |    |    |    |    |    |    |    |    |     |     | IF  | ID  | ID  | EX  | ME  | WB  |

-Here we still have two stall at l7 and l9.
-Delaying branches could help by placing the L9 and L10 instructions right after the branch since R3 and R7 is not used by any following instructions.
+Here we still have two stalls at l7 and l9.
+Delaying branches could help by placing the L9 and L10 instructions right after the branch operation since R3 and R7 is not used by any later operations.

     SEARCH:     LW R5, 0(R3)        /I1 Load item1
                 LW R8, 4(R7)        /I2 Load item2